victorbrodsky/order-lab/README.md

 ### To push tags to remote.
 If you're pushing to your origin you can ignore the <remote> part.
 	 git push --tags <remote>

+### To remove a file wrongly committed
+	 git filter-branch --tree-filter 'rm -rf path/to/your/file' HEAD git push

 ### Testing: run phpunit script, located in symfony's 'bin' folder:

 	Run all tests (>70 tests, >210 assertions in ~9 minutes): ./bin/simple-phpunit